Education Committee

 John Anderson, Chairperson

-Having recently been restructured, the Committee’s purpose is to assist Saint Mark’s Business Administrator and Church Council in forming and administering financial policy in keeping with Saint Mark’s mission and ministry.
+The Finance Committee’s purpose is to assist Saint Mark’s Business Administrator and Church Council in forming and administering financial policy in keeping with Saint Mark’s mission and ministry.
 Areas of concern include records of contributions and income, systems of receipts and expenditures, maintenance of general ledgers and funds, the budget process, and regular systems review and audit.

 Library Committee (Education)

-Joanne Sandhu , Chairperson
+Joanne Sandhu , chairperson

 The Library Committee is a part of the Education Committee.
 During the coming year the Library would like to add titles to supplement the Sunday Church School materials, provide additional titles for other young children of the congregation, materials for adults, especially those mentioned in sermons and adult programming.
 In addition new display materials and periodical storage would add to the accessibility of library materials for users.
 Catching up on the processing of donated materials so that they are ready to circulate is also a goal.
 The Library Committee is charged with maintaining and promoting the library collection and space.
 Help with checking in and shelving materials, writing reviews for The Marker, repairing books and preparing new books for use is always appreciated.
 Help with the Book Fair in terms of setting up the display, handling sales, and repacking are also helpful